Overview

 {$blockData.banner_image.image_alt_text}

-Our banner HTML with the replaced Smarty variables now looks like the following:
+- Our banner HTML with the replaced Smarty variables now looks like this:

 <table width="579" border="0" align="center" cellpadding="0" cellspacing="0" class="mobile_width">